Cream of asparagus soup

 • To get the latest #TheFridayRecipe from the Pigeon Cottage Kitchen blog, just add your email address to the subscribe box at the top right-hand column of the website.

-• Follow me on Twitter @pigeoncottage, on Instagram at Pigeon Cottage Kitchen, and the Pigeon Cottage Kitchen page on Facebook.
+• Follow me on Instagram at Pigeon Cottage Kitchen, and the Pigeon Cottage Kitchen page on Facebook.

 • Click on the link to get your very own copy of my family recipe book, Whats4teaMum?